Skip to contents

 order

-A list specifying the order of the levels for the group_by variable.
-Default is NULL, which will use the order in the data.
-For group_by, this has lower priority than groups.
+A list specifying the order of levels for group_by.
+Default: NULL (uses the order present in the data).
+Lower priority than groups.

 within_subgroup